CMB-HD/hdfgclean/README.md

 ## How to use the code

-The `hdfgclean` package provides two python classes with methods to run the FG cleaning on a set of maps, and to calculate or access the results: (**TODO** : say this better; "results" seems vague)
+The `hdfgclean` package provides two python classes with methods to run the FG cleaning on a set of maps and calculate or the results:
 - The `HDFGClean` class in the `hdgfclean.py` module runs the FG cleaning on maps generated by [hdsims](https://github.com/CMB-HD/hdsims), matches the catalogs of detected point sources and clusters to the true catalogs, and calculates the power spectra of the maps.
 - The `FGClean` class in the `fgclean.py` module is designed to run the FG cleaning on any set of maps. (**TODO**: the maps must be compatible with pixell - not sure if they must be CAR maps, or just maps with rectangular pixels?)